 When a parent’s actual income is not available, the case worker will need to impute or assign income to a parent in order to calculate child support.
 There are several instances where the case worker may have to impute income to a party in order to calculate the presumptive parental contribution.

 Voluntarily Under-Employed.
 When a parent is voluntarily under-employed (e.g. the parent is purposefully making less income than the parent could make), the income is based upon the actual income, potential income or minimum wage whichever is higher.
-See the District CSE Office Attorney for specific examples of under-employed circumstances as defined by the Wyoming Supreme Court.
+See the District CSP Office Attorney for specific examples of under-employed circumstances as defined by the Wyoming Supreme Court.

 Minimum Wage.
-If one or both of the parties fails to complete the Wyoming Supreme Court financial affidavit and the case worker cannot find wage information through other sources or in the case of a parent that does not work outside of the home, the District CSE Office will impute minimum wage to the parent.
+If one or both of the parties fails to complete the Wyoming Supreme Court financial affidavit and the case worker cannot find wage information through other sources or in the case of a parent that does not work outside of the home, the District CSP Office will impute minimum wage to the parent.
 The income will be defined by Wyoming statutes and calculated using full-time (e.g. 40 hours per week) wages.

 Social Security or Veteran’s Benefits